ashleyreality/Easy-Animator/README.md

 # Easy-Animator
-// Still a draft but feel free to add or change things!

 The Easy Animator model accepts IShape objects and IEvent objects.
-You can use these objects to create a simple animation model.
+You can add these objects to the model to create text output describing a simple animation.

 ### AnimationModel
 The AnimationModel interface describes methods you must use if you implement AnimationModel.